 Amazon, Etsy, Netflix, Adobe, Sony, NASA, and Hertz are just a handful of the many businesses around the world that have embraced DevOps.
 By now, it’s clear that it’s not just a fad: it’s a mindset and way of operating with proven success.

 When implemented well, DevOps speeds up software delivery, prioritizes quality assurance (QA), fosters collaboration, and improves the overall development process.
 At its core, it’s a culture.
 If you’re just starting to make the shift to DevOps at your organization, it may seem like an intimidating process, but it doesn’t have to be.
 Keeping these tips in mind will help you and your organization make a smooth transition.
+Although if you’re looking for external help you should give try a Devops as a service firm like Duplocloud.

 Prioritize Quality Assurance